jagatjit15/jagatjit15/README.md

 <img src="/images/web_development.gif" />
 <div align="center" size='20px'>
  <h3>
- An passionate full-stack developer with a specialization in JAVA backend development.
+ An passionate Back-end developer with a specialization in JAVA backend development.
 Self motivated and eager to work in tech-based companies.
 Love to learn new skills and contribute to the community.
  </h3>
 </div>